Dejan Savićević: Reception

 Ivica Osim coached Savićević from 1986 until 1992 in the Yugoslav national team and butted heads with him regularly over playing time.
 In 2014, the retired coach said: "Yes, I had issues with him.
 He was a fiery character who felt he had to play.
 But what was I supposed to do, get rid of Zlatko Vujović who was every coach's dream and put in Savićević who was perhaps the better player, but with whom you never knew what he's going to give you on the pitch in a given match.
 Savićević is one of the best players I ever coached, but he also fell victim to some bad advice at that time.
 Today we've got decent relations, we talked it all out....
 Back during the time of those frosty relations with Savićević, for me personally, it got to the point where I lost the will to coach.
 I got sick of going to training sessions knowing I'll be looking at Savićević, that we'll be staring each other down, and that he'll be unhappy for not playing....
 I was unhappy about that too".

-Talking in October 2015 about Savićević's playing days, the 1985-2001 Red Star Belgrade general-secretary Vladimir Cvetković said: "He really was a genius.
+Talking in October 2015 about Savićević's playing days, the 1985–2001 Red Star Belgrade general-secretary Vladimir Cvetković said: "He really was a genius.
 When he felt like playing, that is.
 The problem is he frequently didn't feel like playing.
 But the things he did and the moves he pulled off [for us], for example in Munich and Manchester, are a thing of beauty—truly unbelievable stuff.
 Kind of like what Messi is doing today, only with even more flair and style.
 Yes, Savićević had more flair and style than Messi does today".

 Red Star goalkeeper Stevan Stojanović, Savićević's teammate from 1988 until 1991, talked about the midfielder's quality and lack of application in training during a May 2021 interview: "He hated morning training sessions...
 When he felt like playing, he was virtually unstoppable.
 He was at his best when he's irritated".

+A highly technical and skilful player, Savićević is considered to be one of the greatest dribblers all-time by several pundits, such as Allan Jiang and Sam Tighe of Bleacher Report, who included him in their list of the 50 greatest dribblers of all time in 2012 and 2013 respectively.